FINNGEN/LOFanalysis/README.md

 chr10_113595655_G_A	NRAP	stop_gained
 chr10_113597145_TG_T	NRAP	frameshift_variant
 ```
 and for each gene in the set it takes all variants in the input vcf and merges them to create a custom dosage value.
 The logic being is that the dosage of the gene represents the probability of carrying at least one LOF variants based on the genotype GP for each variant.
-For sample $i$ and gene $g* the custom dosage would be:
+For sample $i$ and gene $g$ the custom dosage would be:\
 $$ D_{g}^{i} = 1 - \prod_{v \in g} GP_{v}^{i}[maj] $$ where $ GP[maj] $ depends on the AF of the variant.